 Military Romance Scams: How to Get Help

-How do you get help if you are the victim of a romance scam or think you have found a scammer posing as a military member?
+How do you get help if you are the victim of a military scam or think you have found a romance scammer posing as a military member?

 Unfortunately, if you've given money to a scammer, you're unlikely to get it back since scammers are often located overseas and are untraceable.